 5. Sensory – the way a child takes in and processes information through his senses of sight, touch, hearing, smell, taste, and movement.

-Autism is a spectrum disorder which means that all children with autism do not share exactly the same difficulties.
-Severity can range from mild to severe.
+Autism is a “spectrum disorder,” which means that all children with autism do not share exactly the same difficulties.
+Degrees can range from mild to severe.